rchain-community/rgov/CONTRIBUTING.md

   1) Create several log files, which can be largely ignored.
   2) clone the rchain repo
   3) deploy the rholang files from rchain and liquid-democracy
-  4) Generate javascript, json, and rholang files containing the URI values for contracts that emit a '#define' line - generated files have a filename that starts with 'generated'
+  4) Generate javascript, json, and rholang files containing the URI values for contracts that emit a '#define' line - generated files have a filenames that starts with 'generated'
   5) Create a 'checkpoint' containing the resulting rnode database that can be restored with restore-checkpoint.sh
   6) Place the running rnode log file in 'bootstrap/run-rnode.log'